 Reach all major domestic and international markets from Texas by land, sea and air.

-“No state handles more of America’s cargo than Texas,” according to CNBC’s data analysis.
+“No state handles more of America’s cargo than Texas,” a CNBC’s data analysis concluded.
 “In fact, no state comes close.”
-Texas’ central location, ports, and investment in road, rail and air networks has put it above all other states when it comes to the movement of people and goods.
-The state’s infrastructure has led to it being the nation’s top exporter for 19 consecutive years; having more miles of public roads and freight rail than any other state, at 313,220 miles and 10,539 miles, respectively; and boasting the nation’s No. 1 airport for number of domestic destinations.
+Texas’ central location, ports, and investment in road, rail and air networks have put it above all other states when it comes to the movement of people and goods.
+The state’s infrastructure has led to it being the nation’s top exporter for 19 consecutive years; having more miles of public roads and freight rail than any other state, at 313,220 miles and 10,539 miles, respectively; and boasting the nation’s No. 1 airport for a number of domestic destinations.

 Leading the Nation in Exports for 19 Years

 Unrivaled connectivity and infrastructure investment have made Texas the best location in America for the movement of goods.
 The state exported more than $279 billion in goods in 2020, ahead of California, New York and Louisiana.

 - Global Ports

 World Class Airports for Fast Connection to Major Markets